Pirate FlagPirates and PrivateersPirate Flag

 Another item that Hollick addresses pertains to an often-asked question: What about a pirate named so-and-so?
 To reinforce the fact that the majority of pirates are simply unknown or merely names in a document, she lists the crews of Stede Bonnet, Blackbeard, Edward Lowe, George Lowther, and Charles Vane.
 Most simply provide the person’s name and the trial’s outcome – all that is known about them.
 Only a few include additional information.

 The book consists of fifty-three chapters, each two to thirteen pages long with the majority falling somewhere in between.
 Her explanation of the War of the Spanish Succession is concise and easy to understand, one of the best I’ve encountered.
-Much of the information on sea shanties and tattooing, which predominantly covers the time period after the Golden Age, pertains to sailors in general.
+Much of the information on sea shanties and tattooing, which predominantly covers the time period after the golden age, pertains to sailors in general.
 The same is true about prisons and punishments, but all four subjects are enlightening.
-On occasion it’s difficult to distinguish what’s more myth than fact – good examples being Blackbeard’s many wives and pirate flags – since there are no footnotes or endnotes and myths are one topic she doesn’t cover.
+On occasion, it’s difficult to distinguish what’s more myth than fact – good examples being Blackbeard’s many wives and pirate flags – since there are no footnotes or endnotes and myths are one topic she doesn’t cover.

 The statement that the skill of smuggling led to the Revolutionary War and American Independence is an oversimplification.
 Gory details are explicit, but the book is geared toward adults and mature readers, just like her Jesamiah Acorne stories.
 There are enough misspelled words – not including the differences in spelling between British and American English – and missing words that readers will notice.
 But there is far more to recommend this book than these minor problems.

 At least for me, the most intriguing chapter concerns the real identity of Captain Charles Johnson, the mysterious author who wrote A General History of the Pyrates.
-She talks about the two current likely candidates – Nathaniel Mist and Daniel Defoe – and provides plausible reasons why neither choice is convincing.
-She puts forth her own contender– and no, I cannot even be tortured into sharing who that person is – which makes perfect sense, even if there’s no hard evidence to support this possibility.
+She talks about the two current likely candidates, Nathaniel Mist and Daniel Defoe, and provides plausible reasons why neither choice is convincing.
+She puts forth her own contender – and no, I cannot even be tortured into sharing who that person is – which makes perfect sense, even if there’s no hard evidence to support this possibility.
 Even the reason for using the pseudonym of Charles Johnson works.

 Don’t be fooled.
 This pirate book is unlike any other one.
 It resembles a scavenger hunt, and you’re never quite certain where the trail will lead next.
-Yet Pirates is entertaining and enlightening, with a good mix of facts and fiction.
+Pirates is entertaining and enlightening, with a good mix of facts and fiction.
 At times tongue-in-cheek, Hollick’s narrative holds your interest and keeps the pages turning.
-The inclusion of details outside the narrower scope of piracy provides a global perspective, rather than simply viewing the Golden Age marauders in isolation.
+The inclusion of details outside the narrower scope of piracy provides a global perspective, rather than simply viewing the golden age marauders in isolation.
 Two additional strengths are the inclusion of lesser-known facts and general information that can’t be found in other piratical volumes.
 The questions she poses make you think and question what you’ve read in other books on piracy.

 But this book may not be for everyone.
 Those who seek serious pirate history will probably want to look elsewhere.
 Pirates is geared toward readers seeking general information spiced with an entertaining cornucopia of fact and fiction that makes the book a tremendous resource for a pirate trivia game.

-Review Copyrighted ©2017 Cindy Vallar
+Review Copyright ©2017 Cindy Vallar

-Reviews of Helen Hollick's Novels'
+Reviews of Helen Hollick's novels

-& crossbones - return to top of page
+Skull & crossbones = return to menu

 Home